ohnobenito/readmegen/README.md

 This project was created by Benito Gonzalez

 ## Tests
-No testing information at this time.
+No testing given at this time

 ## Questions
-Follow me on GitHub here: [Github](https://www.github.com/ohnobenito) Have additional questions?
+Follow me on GitHub here: [Github](https://www.github.com/Ohnobenito) Have additional questions?
 Contact Benito Gonzalez by email: ohnobenito@gmail.com